+See why it’s important to understand the usufruct and marriage.
 The usufruct in Thailand needs to be explained.
 Buying property in Thailand can be very difficult as foreigners are not allowed to own land outright under Thai law.
-There is a small exception however you need to invest millions in Thailand and obtain approval from the Minister of Interior for you to own a few Rai or land in Thailand.
-Most expats and foreigners invest in a house in rural Thailand and place the house into the names of their Thai spouse.
+There is a small exception however you need to invest millions in Thailand.
+Then obtain approval from the Minister of Interior for you to own a few Rai or land in Thailand.
+Most expats and foreigners invest in a house in rural Thailand.
+They place the house into the names of their Thai spouse.
 This can however become a problem if you divorce later.

-Most usufructs in Thailand tend to be registered as a security in the event of a divorce in Thailand.
-The usufruct is only one option as there is also a prenuptial agreement or at times a better option such as superficies which may be a better option.
-It is always best to speak to a property lawyer in Thailand if you are looking at buying property or speak to a family lawyer about a prenuptial agreement before you register your marriage in Thailand.
+Most usufructs in Thailand tend to be registered as security in the event of a divorce in Thailand.
+The usufruct is only one option as there is also a prenuptial agreement.
+The others may be better options such as superficies which may be a better option.
+It is always best to speak to a property lawyer in Thailand if you are looking at buying property.
+Alternatively, speak to a family lawyer about a prenuptial agreement before you register your marriage in Thailand.

-You should also notice the right of habitation which you should read and understand as well as leasehold agreements in Thailand which is also an option.
-You will need to speak to a property lawyer in Thailand for best advice as every person is different.
-Also read superficies which may also be an option for you.
+You should also notice the right of habitation which you should read and understand.
+As well as leasehold agreements in Thailand which is also an option.
+You will need to speak to a property lawyer in Thailand for the best advice as every person is different.
+Also, read superficies which may also be an option for you.

 The usufruct is a real right and as a real property right governed by the Thai law.
 This is also registered against the title deed of the property and gives the holder usage of the property.
 The usufruct can be only be registered for a maximum of 30 years.

 The usufruct in Thailand is used by some who wish to protect their property in Thailand in the event of a divorce.
 You will need to take proper legal advice on its use as there are also other options outside of the usufruct such as a superficies.